juanmanuel96/flask-mongodb/docs/collections.md

 ### Defining Fields

-As mentioned above, the fields are what define the schema of a document in a collection (**Remember**: Collections in MongoDB are composed of documents where each document schema does not have to necessarilly match as the next one).
+As mentioned above, the fields are what define the schema of a document in a collection (**Remember**: Collections in MongoDB are composed of documents where each document schema does not have to necessarily match as the next one).
 Before we create a field in out example model, they must be explained first.

 #### Structure of fields